 The National Average attendance figure is 93%.
 Please help us support your child's education by ensuring that they are in school every day and on time.

 Our colleagues in the Education Welfare Service come into school regularly to check our registers and will write to families where attendance is an ongoing concern.
 If your child is not going to be in school because they are unwell or for exceptional circumstances, you must let us know so that we can record this.

 Children whose attendance drops below 93% are monitored in school.
 Anyone who drops below 90.1% is monitored by both the school and Education Welfare and are classed as ‘persistent absentees’.
-If this then drops below 85% it may result in an Education Welfare referral and could result in a fine.

 If your child is unwell, please contact the office on each day of absence to let us know what is wrong, how they are doing and when you might expect them to be back in school.

 Please try to ensure that medical appointments are made outside of school hours.
 Where this is not possible, please provide us with evidence of your appointment so that we can authorise this as medical leave.

 If there are regular patterns of the same illness we may offer a referral to the School Nurse to support you.

 If there are regular patterns of absence or attendance becomes a concern we may require medical evidence and may not authorise absences.

 Holidays should be taken during school holidays, please refer to the annual holiday dates that are available in the office, on this website and here.
 Holidays taken during term time will not usually be authorised.
 If you and your child do need to travel during term time, you must inform school in good time using the forms available at the office.
 It is at the Headteachers discretion whether to mark the request for leave as authorised.
 Holidays taken during term may result in a referral to Education Welfare and a fine.